lapnd/httdes.github.io/fpgaguide_vc707.md

 	a. right-click on the xc7vx485t_0
 	b.
 Program Device ...
-	c. select the .bit file in the builds/vc707-u500devkit/obj/VC707Shell.bit
+	c. select the .bit file
 	d.
 Program

 Vivado flash programming: